Lenape Curriculum & Anthology

 PortSide NewYork acknowledges that we are on land and waterways that are the homeland of the Lenape, a place they call "Lenapehoking."
 The Lenape were displaced by European settlers and forced to move as a group multiple times to several US states far from here.
 Lenapehoking encompasses all of NYC and a large part of downstate NYS, all of New Jersey, part of western Connecticut and of eastern Pennsylvania.

-The Lenape Center has made their curriculum freely available and we share it here.
+The Lenape Center has made the curriculum freely available, and we share it below.
 The Lenape Center can be contacted directly via their website.

 PreK-2nd Grade